noaa-oar-arl/CMAQ/PREP/mcip/README.md

 MCIP is often updated concurrently with the CCTM.
 The changes to MCIP are documented with each update to the software, and a "Frequently Asked Questions" (FAQ) file exists that is specific to MCIP.

-As of MCIPv5.0, WRF is the only meteorological model that can be processed with MCIP, but MCIP could be expanded to process data from other meteorological models.
+As of MCIPv5.0, WRF and FV3-GFS are the only meteorological models that can be processed with MCIP, but MCIP could be expanded to process data from other meteorological models.

 MCIP can be used to determine the spatial region that is processed by CMAQ.
 MCIP can process the full meteorological modeling domain, uniformly trim cells from that domain, or "window" a rectilinear subset of that domain.
 Configuration options for MCIP include the time periods over which to extract data from the meteorological model output files, horizontal and vertical grid definitions, and selections for integrating satellite cloud observations into MCIP output.